fluffywaffles/initcpio-hooks/README.md

 you want to invoke `switch_root`, you need your entire File System Hierarchy (FHS; see `man 7 file-hierarchy`) to be mounted at the new root.
-In particular, you need `/sbin/init` and `/etc/fstab`, at the very least, to get your system up-and-running correctly.
+In particular, you need `/sbin/init` and `/etc/fstab`, at the very least, to get your system up and running correctly.

-The best way to hook into the initramfs and teach it to mount my new subvolumes in their correct places before trying to invoke `switch_root` was with initcpio hooks.
+The best way to hook into the initramfs and teach it to mount my new subvolumes in their correct places before trying to invoke `switch_root` was with initcpio hooks, provided to `mkinitcpio` in my `/etc/mkinitcpio.conf` in the `HOOKS` array.
 And so, here we are!

-mount-numen does the following:
+mount-numen does the following, assuming that you have encrypted your root partition using the built-in `encrypt` initcpio hook (which it copies from so it can parse your encrypted drive's location from your `encrypt` configuration, without your needing to specify it a 2nd time):

 - mounts subvolume `@lib` at `/new_root/usr/lib` (in Arch, `lib` is a symlink to `/usr/lib`)